-He presents an experiment in which people were subtly helped solving a puzzle.
+He presents an experiment in which people were subtly helped to solve a puzzle.

 But when asked how they solved the puzzle almost nobody mentioned the external help and all focused on their own mental processes to reach the solution.

-Gladwell says it’s not that the people were trying to cheat, but the hint was so subtle their rational brain never realized.
+Gladwell says it’s not that the people were trying to cheat, but the hint was so subtle their rational brains never realized it.

 So when asked about an explanation our rational brain doesn’t tell the truth, but comes up with what seems the most plausible solution.